Natural? Synthetic? What is viscose exactly?

 With its soft feel, beautiful drape and smooth finish, viscose does feel a lot like silk or cotton lawn to wear and to work with.
 Luckily for the cost-conscious dressmaker, it usually comes with a much smaller price tag.

-Although it does not have quite the same longevity and strength as a fine cotton or silk, for the home dressmaker viscose fabrics like this teal feather dot fabric, or stretch jersey like this cute abstract bird print are great choices for creating light, breathable, wearable clothes.
+Although it does not have quite the same longevity and strength as a fine cotton or silk, for the home dressmaker viscose fabrics like this gingko print fabric, or stretch jersey like this grey rope jersey are great choices for creating light, breathable, wearable clothes.
+You can also visit our fabrics page and use the drop down for Material to select viscose fabrics and narrow your search with the other filters.

 As fabric sellers we’re actively working to choose more sustainable fabrics to stock on our shelves, and prefer to choose viscose that fits our sustainable values.
 We are also choosing to stock more and more sustainable BCI cotton for the same reasons.